back to blog home

 • Don’t switch jobs.
 Stability is important to your creditworthiness.

 Keeping your credit score and your finances stable as you go through the loan application process is critical to securing your financing quickly and smoothly.
-If you have questions about any of these tips or other mortgage-related topics, contact your mortgage loan officer today to learn more!
+If you have questions about any of these tips or other mortgage-related topics, or if you’re ready to apply, contact one of our Mortgage Loan Officers today!

 Related Posts